elsasserlab/minute/docs/reference.md

 **`full`**.
 Includes computationally costly extra QC: deepTools fingerprint.

+**`quick`**.
+Runs the default pipeline but reduces the amount of bigWig files produced.
+Only scaled bigWig files will be generated for treatments, and unscaled bigWig files will be generated for controls.

 **`no_bigwigs`**.
 Runs demultiplexing and alignment, but no bigWig generation.
 This still produces full scaling information and MultiQC report, and it is very quick to run.